Stanislav Manolev: Kuban Krasnodar

 After being released by PSV, Manolev moved to Russia by joining Kuban Krasnodar, where he joined teammate Ivelin Popov.
 Manolev made his debut in a 1–1 draw against Dynamo Moscow.
 He scored his first goal for the club in a 4–0 win against Krylia Sovetov, netting the first goal of the game.
 The assist came from fellow Bulgarian teammate Ivelin Popov.

 Dynamo Moscow

-On 18 June 2014, Manolev signed a contract with Dynamo Moscow as a free agent.
+After his main tenure in the Netherlands, Manolev moved to Russia, signing with Dynamo Moscow in July 2014 as a free agent.
+He featured in 8 matches for the club across all competitions, scoring 1 goal before leaving in February 2015.

 CSKA Sofia

-Manolev played for CSKA Sofia between September 2016 and February 2019.
+Manolev returned to Bulgaria in September 2016 to join CSKA Sofia, where he spent over two years.
+He became a significant player for the club, recording 65 matches and scoring 5 goals during his spell, which concluded in February 2019.

 Ludogorets Razgrad

-In February 2019, Manolev signed a one-and-a-half-year contract with reigning champions Ludogorets Razgrad.
+His final spell with a major Bulgarian club was at Ludogorets Razgrad, where he signed a contract in February 2019.
 He won two national titles with the Razgrad-based team before leaving in July 2020.
+He was part of the squad that won the Bulgarian First League (2018–19) and the Bulgarian Super Cup (2019).
+He made 23 appearances and scored 1 goal for Ludogorets before leaving in June 2020.
+Manolev later concluded his playing career with another return to Pirin 1922 (as PFK Pirin 22 Blagoevgrad) in 2022.

 Pirin Blagoevgrad

 In the summer of 2020 he joined Pirin Blagoevgrad from his hometown.
 In August 2021, Manolev was accused of racism by CSKA Sofia player Amos Youga.
 He was subsequently banned for 5 matches, but on appeal the punishment for racism was dropped, with the player instead ordered to serve a 3-match suspension for general insults directed at the opponent.
 He officially retired on 21 May 2022, when he played his last match against Botev Vratsa, when he was substituted in the 11th minute, his playing number for the most of his career.